abdo-kotb/abdo-kotb/README.md

 - 🌱 I'm currently practicing my skills on bigger projects
 - 📫 Reach me at <aabdamoh@gmail.com>

-#### Thanks for checking my page out, and I am looking forward to any discussions or advices 🤗🤗
+#### Thanks for checking out my page, and I am looking forward to any discussions or advices 🤗🤗

 <!--
 **abdo-kotb/abdo-kotb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.